Genomon-Project/paplot-doc/install.rst

 1. Download source files
 ------------------------------------

-| Download the latest version ``Source code (zip)`` from the paplot site.
+| Download the latest version ``Source code (zip)`` from the paplot software site.
 |

 https://github.com/Genomon-Project/paplot/releases/

-| If you can use the ``git`` command, you can use ``git clone -b master https://github.com/Genomon-Project/paplot.git``.
+| Alternatively, when ``git`` is installed, you can type ``git clone -b master https://github.com/Genomon-Project/paplot.git``.
 |

 2. Install paplot
 --------------------------

-| Launch Terminal and change directory to the downloaded directory.
+| Launch Terminal and change the directory where the source files are downloaed.
 |
-| If "Terminal.app" is not in the Dock, you can follow from the next.
+| If "Terminal.app" does not appear in the Dock, you can follow from the next.
 | Finder → "Move" menu → select "Application" → Open "Utility" → Run "Terminal"
 |
 | <user name> is your user-name.